A topic from the subject of Biochemistry in Chemistry.

 Key Points

-Antibodies are proteins that are produced by the immune system in response to the presence of a foreign substance.
-Antibodies bind to the foreign substance and help to neutralize it.
+Antibodies are proteins produced by the immune system in response to the presence of foreign substances (antigens).
+They bind to these antigens, neutralizing them and aiding in their destruction.

-* The production of antibodies is a key part of the immune response.
+Antibody production is a crucial component of the adaptive immune response.

 Main Concepts